 Brent, Sebastian, and I are spending the week in Canada with my sisters, niece, nephew, and parents.
 Sebastian has no idea what is going on, but my niece and nephew are over the moon excited for Santa.
-They are also pretty excited about their new cousin Sebastian because (in my nephew's words) "Sebastian is really small and his shoes look like tiny tapping shoes, and he is a magic"???
+They are also pretty excited about their new cousin Sebastian because (in my nephew's words) "Sebastian is really small and his shoes look like tiny tapping shoes, and he is a magic".

 I love the holiday season because spending time with family, of course, but also because there is no shame in eating copious amounts candy cane ice cream, drinking cocktails at noon, and power-watching cheesy made-for-tv Christmas movies.
-I told myself that I wasn't going to overindulge this holiday season, but that went right out the window as soon as I saw the tub of ice cream, the tray of Rice Krispie squares, and the Love Actually DVD on repeat. hollah.
+I told myself that I wasn't going to overindulge this holiday season, but that went right out the window as soon as I saw the tub of ice cream, the tray of Rice Krispie squares, and the Love Actually DVD on repeat.

 Before we left for Ontario a few weeks back, I finally got around to photographing my baked bean recipe I'd been meaning to post for a little over a year now.
 A few years ago I started making baked beans pretty religiously, after receiving a bean pot from my mother-in-law as a gift.
-A bean pot is a fairly deep ceramic pot with a wide base and a narrow opening, which helps minimize evaporation and the amount of heat lost, allowing a long and slow cooking time.
+A bean pot is a fairly deep ceramic pot with a wide base and a narrow opening, which helps minimize evaporation and the amount of heat loss, allowing a long and slow cooking time.
 It's the ideal medium for cooking beans.

 As for my bean recipe, I use tomato puree and barbecue sauce as the base.
 I like to add a few other ingredients for flavor - maple syrup (always), brown sugar, molasses, and apple cider vinegar.
-Baked beans are one of those meals that takes little to no work to prepare, but requires a decent amount of time in the oven to allow the beans to absorb all the flavors.
+Baked beans are one of those meals that take little to no work to prepare, but requires a decent amount of time in the oven to allow the beans to absorb all the flavors.
 It's the perfect meal to prepare on a quiet Sunday afternoon while you're busy catching up on chores, or if you're like me, wasting countless hours on the Internet while simultaneously watching Gilmore Girls reruns on repeat.

 MAPLE BARBECUE BAKED BEANS